-When what we’re learning can relate to the real world, it resonates more strongly and we’re inspired to know more.
-Linking scientific, technological, engineering and mathematic concepts to tangible real-world scenarios is a great way to connect the dots – and a sign of an effective STEAM lesson.
-Students make memorable connections and even come up with solutions to everyday problems.
+When what we’re learning can relate to the real world, it resonates more strongly, and we’re inspired to know more.
+Linking scientific, technological, engineering, and mathematic concepts to tangible real-world scenarios is a great way to connect the dots – and a sign of an effective STEAM lesson.
+Elementary students make memorable connections and even come up with solutions to everyday problems.

 There are endless opportunities for students to further understand the world and objects around them!

-Remember that you’re not doing this by yourself – gaining inspiration and advice from others is a vital part of creating fun and effective STEM lessons.
+Remember that you’re not doing this by yourself – gaining inspiration and advice from others is a vital part of creating fun and effective STEM lessons in elementary schools.

-You can also find inspiration and help in online resources including Stem.org, the US Department of Education’s STEM site (you can even sign up to its newsletter too!).
+You can also find inspiration and help in online resources, including Stem.org, the US Department of Education’s STEM site (you can even sign up for its newsletter, too!).
 Draw on different teachers’ experiences and skills from around the world in online groups and forums such as STEM Teachers Group.
 You’ve found our blog – but did you know about our webinars too?
-Register for them here.
+Register for SAM Labs webinars now.

 Although it’s important to work towards an end goal in your lessons, this isn’t the be-all and end-all.

 Traditional teaching formats are often designed to guide students to achieve a correct end result or conclusion by the end of a lesson.
 Failure can be a gray area, with little time for teachers to focus on understanding why students have failed, and how to persevere beyond it.

 It’s important for your elementary STEAM lessons to embrace trial and error and CELEBRATE failures – recognizing that failure is a vital and positive part of the experimentation and learning process.